sciencehistory/kithe/guides/file_handling.md

 In any case, when you assign and save _new_ file information on an asset, any previous stored bytes and derivatives are automatically cleaned up for you, in a reliable and concurrency-safe fashion.

+### an after_commit that happens before shrine promotion?

+Shrine promotes `cache` file to `stored` in an ActiveRecord `after_commit` hook it registers on Asset.

+Sometimes you want your own after_commit hook that happens _before_ this, at a point when Rails dirty tracking `previous_changes` still records the change that _triggered_ the promotion, rather than the promotion itself.
+Depending on the version of Rails you are using and configuraition, this may happen anyway, or be very hard to make happen.

+We give you a method to ensure a after_commit hook that happens _before_ previously registered after_commits, that is _before_ the Shrine promotion after_commit.

+    class MyAsset < Kithe::Asset
+      kithe_earlier_after_commit :will_execute_before_promotion

+      kithe_earlier_after_commit do
+        # will execute before promotion
+      end
+    end

 <a name="readingFiles"></a>
 ### Reading files and file info